Extraterrestrial sky: Horizon

 On terrestrial planets and other solid celestial bodies with negligible atmospheric effects, the distance to the horizon for a "standard observer" varies as the square root of the planet's radius.
 Thus, the horizon on Mercury is 62% as far away from the observer as it is on Earth, on Mars the figure is 73%, on the Moon the figure is 52%, on Mimas the figure is 18%, and so on.
 The observer's height must be taken into account when calculating the distance to the horizon.

+Sun

+Image and video of Earth from within the outer solar corona, taken during the second time that any probe has ever reached the corona.

+The sky of the Sun is dominated by the Solar corona and probes coming close to the Sun have to shield from the Sun's radiation to view space without being overwhelmed by the corona, as with the Parker Solar Probe.